ma7dev/ma7dev.github.io/CUSTOMIZE.md

-├── 📂 _includes/: contains code parts that are included in the main HTML file │   └── 📄 news.liquid: defines the news section layout in the about page ├── 📂 _layouts/: contains the layouts to choose from in the frontmatter of the Markdown files ├── 📂 _news/: the news that will appear in the news section in the about page ├── 📂 _pages/: contains the pages of the website
+├── 📂 _includes/: contains code parts that are included in the main HTML file │   └── 📄 news.liquid: defines the news section layout in the about page ├── 📂 _layouts/: contains the layouts to choose from in the frontmatter of the Markdown files ├── 📂 _announcements/: the announcements that will appear in the announcements section in the about page ├── 📂 _pages/: contains the pages of the website
 |   └── 📄 404.md: 404 page (page not found)
 ├── 📂 _posts/: contains the blog posts